opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 ---
 layout: default
 title: Pretrained models
-parent: Model-serving framework
+parent: ML framework
 nav_order: 120
 ---

-The model-serving framework is an experimental feature.
-For updates on the progress of the model-serving framework, or if you want to leave feedback that could help improve the feature, join the discussion in the [Model-serving framework forum](https://forum.opensearch.org/t/feedback-machine-learning-model-serving-framework-experimental-release/11439).
-{: .warning}

 # Pretrained models

-The model-serving framework supports a variety of open-source pretrained models that can assist with a range of machine learning (ML) search and analytics use cases.
+The ML framework supports a variety of open-source pretrained models that can assist with a range of machine learning (ML) search and analytics use cases.

 ## Uploading pretrained models